 - Is it worse when you are stressed?

 - What other symptoms are present?

-Treatment will depend on the cause.
-Many uncontrollable movements may be treated with medications.
-At other times, symptoms may improve on their own.
-Your health care provider will make recommendations based on your signs and symptoms.
+Treatment depends on the cause.
+Many uncontrollable movements are treated with medicines.
+Some symptoms may improve on their own.
+Your provider will make recommendations based on your signs and symptoms.

 Jankovic J, Lang AE.
 Movement disorders: diagnosis and assessment.
 In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.
 Bradley's Neurology in Clinical Practice.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 21.